-- Cellular networks offer a number of advantages over alternative solutions: - Robustness: Cellular systems are decentralised with regard to their base stations.
+- Cellular networks offer a number of advantages compared to centralised radio systems: - Robustness: Cellular systems are decentralised with regard to their base stations.
 In the case that one antenna fails, only a small area gets affected. - ⇒ Failure of one base station does not affect the complete infrastructure - Better coverage: Cells can be adapted to geographic conditions (mountains, buildings, etc.). - Better availability of the infrastructure